May 01, 2020//Tony HowlettLast Updated: November 19, 2020

 Proper auditing of remote vendor access achieves three vital goals:

-In order to achieve these goals, implement the following into your third-party remote access checklist:
+In order to achieve these goals, implement the following into your third-party remote access audit checklist:

 Real-time monitoring: when compliance is a must, you must know which vendors are on your network at all times.